Adelaide Comets FC: Promotion

 In 2005 the club had been introduced into the newly formed FFSA State League moving on from the SAASL into the FFSA.
 Year 2007 saw The Comets gain promotion to the FFSA Premier League the second tier of South Australian football, after winning the State League Title within two seasons.
 Remarkably in 2008 The Comets were heading for promotion to the Super League but by only winning 1 out of their last 7 games they finished the season 3rd.
 In just their first season in the Premier League after coming to close to making the states first division, The Comets set their sights on becoming a Super League side.
 The Comets had a slow start to the year in 2009 but ended up finishing 4th by winning their last 7 out of 8 games and qualified into the top 5 finals competition.
 They then beat Croydon Kings 2–1 in the elimination final, only to lose against Cumberland United.
 The following year in 2010 would see the side yet again narrowly miss promotion after a defeat to Croydon in a winner gets promoted thriller.

-In 2011 after years of coming agonizingly close The Comets had secured promotion after a stunning come from behind 2–1 victory over contenders Enfield City Falcons on the last day of regular season at Rushworth Reserve, clinching the Premier League Title.
-Lifting the club for its first time into the highest state-level association football competition, The FFSA Super League.
+In 2011 The Comets was promoted into the FFSA Super League after a 2–1 victory over the Enfield City Falcons on the last day of regular season at Rushworth Reserve, winning the FFSA Premier League title.